The OPHA Board of Directors

 As Service Branch Director for COVID-19 emergency operations at OHSU Hillsboro Medical Center, Armando directed operations at the Hillsboro Stadium Vaccination Center to vaccinate over 55 thousand individuals.
 Armando holds a Master of Public Health from Oregon Health and Science University and a Bachelor of Arts in Community Health Education from Portland State University.
 He currently serves on the board of directors of the Oregon Public Health Association, Centro Cultural de Washington County, and Hillsboro Community Foundation.

-Laura Daily, Director at Large
+Laura Daily, MPH, Director at Large

 Laura is the Policy and Planning Senior Program Coordinator at Washington County Public Health where she leads the Community Health Improvement Plan process and supports public health policy initiatives.
 Her previous experience includes public health advocacy, workforce development, and communications at the Oregon Coalition of Local Health Officials, qualitative research and program evaluation at long-term care facilities through the PSU Institute on Aging, and direct service and eligibility determinations for SNAP and Medicaid at Aging and People with Disabilities.